ecmwf/metview-python/docs/api/icon/mcross_sect.rst

 		Derives (and returns) a vertical cross section data unit of upper air fields along a specified transect line.
 For each upper air field, point values are interpolated along the transect line, with a spacing consistent with the resolution of the input GRIB data.

-		The cross section data can be plotted (using a default visualisation based on the range of data values) or saved as a NetCDF data file (:class:`Netcdf`) using :func:`write`.
+		The cross section data can be plotted (using a default visualisation based on the range of data values) or saved as a NetCDF data file (:class:`NetCDF`) using :func:`write`.

 		If an orography is plotted it can be customised by applying an :func:`mgraph` visual definition.